kazi-sadman1/Customer-Churn-Analysis/README.md

-# Customer Churn Rate Analysis Dashboard
+# Customer Churn Rate Analysis

 ## 📌 Project Overview
 This project involves a comprehensive analysis of customer churn data using **Microsoft Excel**.
 The goal is to identify key drivers of customer attrition and provide actionable insights to improve retention rates.
 The analysis focuses on three main dimensions: Contract Type, Gender, and Partner Status.